VasiliKavaleu/Redis-drf-docker/README.md

-# Sample using Redis with DRF
+# Sample of using Redis with DRF

 ## Run the project
 - Clone the repository